-Companion Plants for Outdoor Grow Gardens
+Companions for Outdoor Gardens

-If the greenhouse is not the route you wish to take and you would like to keep it as a seasonal project, we can also help you integrate your Cannabis plant into your existing garden or create a whole new bed!
+If the greenhouse is not the route you wish to take and you would like to keep it as a seasonal project, we can also help you integrate your Cannabis plant into your garden or create a whole new bed!